srimugunthan/sricorporatenotes.github.io/_posts/self_managing/2025-03-03-doing-more-with-less.md

 Rather than spending years on unfocused practice, this discipline can accelerate mastery by targeting exactly what matters most.

+**Consistent small lessons and Spaced Repetition**: 15 minutes a day, every day, is more effective than 3 hours once a week.
+Use tools like Anki to review concepts and skills at optimal intervals, maximizing retention.

 3\.
 Creating systems
 ---------------------
  "creating systems to maintain order without constant effort